abehmiel/timescreen/README.md

   - `pip3 install pandas`
   - `[package-manager on your distro] install nodejs`
   - `npm install -g phantomjs`
+- Ensure that phantomjs is executable from your path.
+On awindows machine you may need to copy the executable to the current working directory or create an environment variable that points to phantomjs.
+On UNIX-based systems you can create a symbolic link to phantomjs in the current working directory if needed.
 - Edit the `user` variable in `tweetshot_driver.py`, then run `python3 tweetshot_driver.py`
   - the script will collect screenshot of every tweet that has been indexed in the data file, which has path information for each image
   - expect a little weirdness with embedded videos, especially vines; attached images may not be full-sized